kristoffbertram/thetheme-core/README.md

 * footer.php
 * safelist.txt
 * style.css
 * README.md (will replace @thetheme/README.
-For the very latest version, refer to @thethewe)
+For the very latest version, refer to @thetheme)
 * CHANGELOG.md (will replace @thetheme/CHANGELOG.
-For the very latest version, refer to @thethewe)
+For the very latest version, refer to @thetheme)
 * **package.json**

 #### Cloning